NHSDigital/nhsuk-react-native-components/README.md

 NHS.UK React Native components contains the code you need to start building user interfaces for NHS apps written in React Native.

+> **Note:** This package is currently pre-alpha.
+It is not yet ready for use in production.

 ## Table of contents

 - [NHS.UK React Native components](#nhsuk-react-native-components)